One Water Leadership Summit

 Responsive to the needs of today and responsible for meeting the needs of tomorrow, urban water leaders are forced to make bold, sustainable decisions that embrace innovation to enhance how we meet our core missions.
 It is imperative that those on the cutting edge network and collaborate to advance the best practices.
-The Urban Water Sustainability Leadership Conference challenges the environmental, technical, municipal and educational communities to think differently about sustainably managing limited urban water resources and resource recovery innovation.
+The One Water Leadership Summit (formerly called the Urban Water Sustainability Leadership Conference) challenges the environmental, technical, municipal and educational communities to think differently about sustainably managing limited urban water resources and resource recovery innovation.
 The conference has become the focal point for the national dialogue on resource recovery and green infrastructure.

 Lorraine L. Koss